hoangha998/CSE347_GradesManager/REAMDE.md

 6. After making sure all the steps above are correct, click on “Reformat Grades”.
     > The reformatted gradescope file will be saved to `./Reformatted_grades`.
 The Canvas gradebook with the current assignment grades and late days will be saved to `./Export_for_canvas`

 ## General notes

+- If there are students dropping/getting added to the class, no changes are needed as the grades manager app will automatically assign 0 late days used for new students and disregard the grades of dropped students when exporting converted grades to the Canvas grade book (Tested).
 -   To keep track of late days used history for students, I used a `csv` file located in `Late_days/late_days_history.xlsx`.
 The first column of this file contains the students’ ID and each subsequent column corresponds to the late days used for each homework.
     > Each late days used cell always have value between 0 and 2 (for example, if a student was 4 days late for homework, since they will have a 0 by the course’s policy, technically no late days were used)